PoisotLab/ms_networkary_classifiers/README.md

 two features ($g_i, v_j$), and having the exact same rule for all interactions.
 It is, therefore, a simple case which most classifiers should be able to learn.

+The training sample is composed of 30% of the $4\times 10^4$ possible entries in the network, *i.e.* $n=12000$.
+Out of these interactions, we pick a proportion
+$\nu$ (the training set bias) to be positive, so that the training set has $\nu n$ interactions, and $(1-\nu) n$ non-interactions.
+We vary $\nu$ uniformly in
+$]0,1[$.
+This allows to evaluate how the measures of binary classification performance respond to artificially rebalanced dataset for a given network connectance.
+Note that both $\xi$ and $\nu$ are sampled from a distribution rather than being picked on a grid; this is because there is no direct relationship between the value of $\xi$ and the connectance of the simulated network, and therefore the precise value of $\xi$ is not relevant for the analysis of the results.

+The dataset used for numerical experiments is composed of 20000 such $(\xi,
+\nu)$ pairs, on which four models are trained: a decision tree regressor, a boosted regression tree, a ridge regressor, and a random forest regressor.
+All models were taken from the `MLJ.jl` package [@Blaom2020MljJul; @Blaom2020FleMod] in Julia 1.7 [@Bezanson2017JulFre].
+The complete code to run the simulations is given as an appendix.
 ## Effect of training set on performance

 ## Required amount of positives to get the best performance